-(1) The state and political subdivisions in the state shall give preference in appointment and retention in positions of employment to:
+(1) The state and its political subdivisions shall give preference in appointment and retention in positions of employment to:

 (a) Those disabled veterans:

-1. Who have served on active duty in any branch of the Armed Forces of the United States, have been separated therefrom under honorable conditions, and have established the present existence of a service-connected disability which is compensable under public laws administered by the U.S. Department of Veterans’ Affairs, or
+1. Who have served on active duty in any branch of the United States Armed Forces, have received an honorable discharge, and have established the present existence of a service-connected disability that is compensable under public laws administered by the United States Department of Veterans Affairs; or

-2. Who are receiving compensation, disability retirement benefits, or pension by reason of public laws administered by the U.S. Department of Veterans’ Affairs and the Department of Defense.
+2. Who are receiving compensation, disability retirement benefits, or pension by reason of public laws administered by the United States Department of Veterans Affairs and the United States Department of Defense.

-(b) The spouse of any person who has a total disability, permanent in nature, resulting from a service-connected disability and who, because of this disability, cannot qualify for employment, and the spouse of any person missing in action, captured in line of duty by a hostile force, or forcibly detained or interned in line of duty by a foreign government or power.
+(b) The spouse of a person who has a total disability, permanent in nature, resulting from a service-connected disability and who, because of this disability, cannot qualify for employment, and the spouse of a person missing in action, captured in line of duty by a hostile force, or forcibly detained or interned in line of duty by a foreign government or power.

-(c) A veteran of any war as defined in s.
-1.01(14).
-The veteran must have served at least 1 day during a wartime period to be eligible for veterans’ preference.
-Active duty for training shall not be allowed for eligibility under this paragraph.
+(c) A wartime veteran as defined in s.
+1.01(14), who has served at least 1 day during a wartime period.
+Active duty for training may not be allowed for eligibility under this paragraph.

 (d) The unremarried widow or widower of a veteran who died of a service-connected disability.